ambrafer/ambrafer.github.io/_pages/about.md

 Language evolved, is learnt and is often used in face-to-face interactions where conversational partners exchange multimodal signals (speech, prosody, eye gaze, gestures, facial expressions etc.).
 I am fascinated by **how we (learn to) communicate before and beyond words**.

 * How do we combine communicative signals from the different senses?
-* How do we use verbal, bodily and visual communication to exchange meanings with other individuals?
+* How do we use these signals to exchange meanings with other individuals?

 As a cognitive psychologist and neuroscientist, I aim to understand how **multimodal communication** is computed by the mind and implemented in the brain.
 At the societal level, I aim to remove communication barriers and foster inclusivity across the lifespan by promoting new multisensory technological solutions, evidence-based education and rehabilitation.